 Inactive Bills AB 3116 (Irwin D) Mobility devices: personal information.
 Existing law, the California Consumer Privacy Act of 2018, grants a consumer various rights with respect to personal information, as defined, that is collected or sold by a business, as defined, including the right to opt out of the sale of a consumer's personal information.
-This bill would authorize a public agency, defined as a state or local public entity that issues a permit to an operator for mobility services or that otherwise regulates an operator, to require an operator to periodically submit to the public agency anonymized trip data and the operator's mobility devices operating in the geographic area under the public agency's jurisdiction and provide specified notice of that requirement to the operator, agent, or other public agency only if specified conditions are met, including that the purpose of the sharing is to assist the public agency in the promotion and protection of transportation planning, integration of mobility options, and road safety.
+This bill would authorize a public agency, defined as a state or local public entity that issues a permit to an operator for mobility services or that otherwise regulates an operator, to require an operator to periodically submit to the public agency anonymized trip data and the operator's mobility devices operating in the geographic area under the public agency's jurisdiction and provide specified notice of that requirement to the operator.
+The bill would authorize a public agency to share anonymized trip data with a contractor, agent, or other public agency only if specified conditions are met, including that the purpose of the sharing is to assist the public agency in the promotion and protection of transportation planning, integration of mobility options, and road safety.
 The bill would prohibit a public agency from sharing trip data with a contractor or agent.
 This bill contains other existing laws.
-Assembly Dead - Held in Appropriations Committee Watch AB 3128 (Burke D) Electricity: deenergization events: fuel cells.
+Amended: 5/12/2020 Assembly Dead - Held in Appropriations Committee Watch AB 3128 (Burke D) Electricity: deenergization events: fuel cells.
 Under existing law, the Public Utilities Commission has regulatory authority over public utilities, including electrical corporations.
 Existing law requires each electrical corporation to annually prepare a wildfire mitigation plan and to submit its plan to the commission for review and approval, as specified.
-Existing law requires the wildfire mitigation plan to include, among other things, protocols for disabling reclosers and deenergizing portions of the electrical distribution system, also known as public safety power shutoffs, that consider the associated impacts on public safety.
-This bill would provide that it is the intent of the Legislature to enact legislation that would incentivize the use of fuel cells to address reliability issues associated with public safety power shutoffs.
-Failed passage in the Assembly Natural Resources Committee Watch AB 3213 (Rivas, Luz D) High-Speed Rail Authority: high-speed rail service: priorities.
-Introduced: 2/21/2020 Existing law establishes the High-Speed Rail Authority within the state government with various powers and duties related to developing and implementing high-speed passenger rail service.
-Existing law requires the authority to direct the development and implementation of intercity high-speed rail service that is fully integrated with specified forms of transit.
-This bill would require the authority, in directing the development and implementation of intercity high-speed rail service, to prioritize projects based on specified criteria.
-Introduced: 2/21/2020 Assembly Dead - Failed Fiscal Committee Deadline Watch HR 97 (Frazier D) Relative to high-speed rail.
+Existing law requires the wildfire mitigation plan to include, among other things, protocols for disabling reclosers and deenergizing portions of the electrical distribution system, Failed passage in the Assembly Natural Resources Committee Watch AB 3213 (Rivas, Luz D) High-Speed Rail Authority: high-speed rail service: priorities.
+Existing law establishes the High-Speed Rail Authority within the state government with various powers and duties related to developing and implementing high-speed passenger rail service.
+Existing law requires the authority to direct the development and implementation of intercity high-speed rail service that is fully integrated with Assembly Dead - Failed Fiscal Committee Deadline Watch HR 97 (Frazier D) Relative to high-speed rail.
 Chaptered: 6/11/2020 Assembly Adopted Watch